ineiti/livequiz/README.md

   - add statistics to each column of how many answered correctly
   - automatically update view every few seconds
 - student view:
-  - store the answers in the local storage for later retrieval
   - add a switch so that students directly see if they answered correctly or not
   - when results are shown, show the chosen and the correct result
 - general